NeneWang/learn-programming/python/project/project-2a.md

-## Introductory Exercise: Calulating Profits
+## Introductory Exercise:

+:::tip Calulating Profits
 Profits are calulated as `Profit = Revenue - Cost`

 The programmer who created the following code made a huge mistake and calculated profits as `Revenue + Cost` please fix this program!